eleda77/eleda77.github.io/docs/vocab_list.md

 **pannier** - a basket, especially one of a pair carried by a beast of burden

+**paternoster** - a lift consisting of a series of linked compartments moving continuously on an endless belt

 **peristalsis** - involuntary muscle movement that moves food through your gastrointestinal tract

 **peristyle** - a row of columns surrounding a space within a building such as a court or edging a veranda or porch